-Description Purpose Direct data entry Data upload Field "Episode per row" file structure "Rating per row" file structure "Score per row" file structure Rating ID A rating identifier can take any alpha numeric form.
+Description Purpose Data upload Field Direct data entry "Episode per row" file structure "Rating per row" file structure "Score per row" file structure Rating ID A rating identifier can take any alpha numeric form.
 For the purposes of TOMs, a rating is a single set of scores collected across the domains of TOMs at a single point in time and will contain scores for: • Impairment (primary/secondary) • Activity (primary/secondary) • Participation • Wellbeing • Carer Wellbeing - optional To link together scores into a rating (if this is not available, the date that the rating was made may serve the purpose) N/A N/A N/A Desirable Rating Type S = Admission/Initial Assessment/First Rating/Start of Episode I = Interim/On-Going (optional) F= End of Episode/Final Rating/Discharge To determine the sequence of ratings in an episode of care Required N/A Required Required Rating date The date the TOMs rating took place To enable outcomes over time to be tracked N/A N/A Required Required Rating Date - start of episode The date the first TOMs rating in the episode took place To enable outcomes over time to be tracked Required Required N/A N/A Rating Date - interim The date the interim TOMs rating(s) in the episode took place (where appropriate) To enable outcomes over time to be tracked Optional N/A N/A N/A

-Description Purpose Direct data entry Data upload Field "Episode per row" file structure "Rating per row" file structure "Score per row" file structure Rating Date - end of episode The date the final TOMs rating in the episode took place To enable outcomes over time to be tracked Required Required N/A N/A Impairment Score (Primary) - start of episode Numerical value for the TOMs score To record the level of impairment (primary) Required Required Required Required Impairment Score (Primary) - end of episode Any TOMs domains where a TOMs score is not applicable should be indicated accordingly.
-To record the level of impairment (primary) Required Required Required Required Impairment Score (Secondary) - start of episode for the impairment domain: 0, 0.5, 1, (9) (1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5) To record the level of impairment (secondary) Optional Optional Optional Optional Impairment Score (Secondary) - end of episode (Zero is the severe / profound end of the scale, five is the normal end of the scale) Any TOMs domains where a TOMs score is not applicable should be left To record the level of impairment (secondary) Optional Optional Optional Optional
+Description Purpose Direct data entry Data upload Field "Episode per row" file structure "Rating per row" file structure "Score per row" file structure Rating Date - end of episode The date the final TOMs rating in the episode took place To enable outcomes over time to be tracked Required Required N/A N/A Impairment Score (Primary) - start of episode Numerical value for the TOMs score for the impairment domain: 0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5 (Zero is the severe / profound end of the scale, five is the normal end of the scale) To record the level of impairment (primary) Required Required Required Required Impairment Score (Primary) - end of episode Any TOMs domains where a TOMs score is not applicable should be indicated accordingly.
+To record the level of impairment (primary) Required Required Required Required Impairment Score (Secondary) - start of episode Numerical value for the TOMs score for the impairment domain: 0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5 To record the level of impairment (secondary) Optional Optional Optional Optional Impairment Score (Secondary) - end of episode - (Zero is the severe / profound end of the scale, five is the normal end of the scale) Any TOMs domains where a TOMs score is not applicable should be left To record the level of impairment (secondary) Optional Optional Optional Optional

-For SLT services using the AAC adapted scale, the TOMs domains are: Impairment (physical), Impairment (cognitive), Impairment (sensory), Impairment (speech and language output) Impairment (comprehension), Activity, Participation, Wellbeing and Carer-wellbeing.
+&lt;sup>2 For SLT services using the AAC adapted scale, the TOMs domains are: Impairment (physical), Impairment (cognitive), Impairment (sensory), Impairment (speech and language output) Impairment (comprehension), Activity, Participation, Wellbeing and Carer-wellbeing.